fredrikekre/ImportMacros.jl/README.md

 ## Usage

-The two macros are used similarly.
-For instance the module `MyLongModuleName` can be imported and bound to `m` with the following code:
+The two macros are used in the same way, although the result is different.
+For instance the module `MyLongModuleName` can be imported and bound to `m` with the following line:

 ```jl
 @Import MyLongModuleName as m
 ```

-which is just a simpler way of writing
+the result of running the `@Import`macro is the same as running

 ```jl
 import MyLongModuleName